LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ```
 </details>

-{{<figure src="/img/unity-lasso-selection/screen-pos-from-colliders.png" title="Green boxes are coliders, black are the vertices we generated">}}
+{{<figure src="/img/unity-lasso-selection/screen-pos-from-colliders.png" title="Green boxes are colliders, black are the vertices we generated">}}

 Except it doesn't actually do anything.
 Yet.